 |Further details indoors|

 The house has 4 bedrooms and 3 bath/shower rooms, an easy modern well equipped kitchen, dining area and lounge.
 There is a ramp to the front door and entrance lobby, leading to the lounge area.
-A fireplace with wood burning stove, 3 piece suite, settee, sofa bed and easy chairs, coffee tables, LCD digital TV with DVD and radio/ CD player.
-Open plan kitchen/diner with fitted units, electric cooker, dishwasher, washing machine, tumble drier, large fridge/freezer, microwave, 2 x kettle, 2 x toaster, coffee maker, iron and board, table and 4 chairs, high chair, glasses, crockery, cutlery and all utensils are provided.
+A fireplace with wood burning stove, 2x 3 piece suites, coffee tables, LCD digital TV with DVD and radio/ CD player.
+Open plan kitchen/diner with fitted units, electric cooker, dishwasher, washing machine, tumble drier, large fridge/freezer, microwave, 2 kettles, 2 toasters, coffee maker, iron and board, table, high chair, glasses, crockery, cutlery and all utensils are provided.
 The 18' x 10' double glazed Conservatory has 2 tables and chairs for 12, the doors lead to the private patio area and the lawn which is fenced and safe for children.
-Bedroom 1 has 1 double and 3 single divan beds, with a guests bed under 1 single, and a high ceiling with exposed beams.
+Bedroom 1 has 1 double and 3 single divan beds, a high ceiling with exposed beams.
 Bedroom 2 has 1 double divan bed, Bathroom near bedrooms 1 and 2 has a bath with a shower over, toilet, washbasin and shaver point/light.
 The Hallway at this end of the house has another entrance door from the park and a locking door to the main lounge area.
 Bedroom 3 has 2 single divan beds, Shower Room near the lounge and bedroom 3 has toilet, shower, washbasin, and shaver point Bedroom 4 has 1 double divan bed and an ensuite shower room with shower, toilet, washbasin and shaver point.

 |Further details outdoors|